How much will it cost to study in Canada?

-5. Keep safe.
-Consider health support and insurance
+5. Consider health support and insurance

 6. Transportation.
 Know how much it will cost to move around

-Unless your institution provides with a shuttle service to-and-fro from your lodging, you’ll have to rely on the available public transport.
+Unless your institution provides a shuttle service to-and-fro from your lodging, you’ll have to rely on the available public transport.

 For short distances

-You can make use of regional trains, buses, and subways.
+Make use of regional trains, buses, and subways.
 Metropolitan cities like Toronto, Vancouver and Montreal offer buses and subways.
 Smaller cities may or may not have subways, but you can always avail buses, commuter trains or local taxi service.
 Commuting cost can range anywhere between CAD 80 and CAD 110 for a month (indicative).
 It is a good idea to get monthly passes for commuting to college as they come in fairly cheap

 Park and Ride service

 If you live far from the bus stop, some cities give you the option to drive down to a special parking area where you can park your car and then take a train or bus.
 You can also rent a car by getting an international driver’s license.
 Your commute expense will vary accordingly.

 For travelling between different cities, you can avail long-distance buses, railways, and flights.

 Indian students studying in Canada having a Social Insurance Number (SIN) are allowed to work 20 hours per week during academic sessions and full-time during vacations.
 If you choose to work along with your studies, your Canadian earned income will be taxable.
 Along with this, if you have a scholarship or assistantship from your institution, the federal and state governments may tax these wards.